Christian Arroyo Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 6.9 K/9, the fifth-worst in MLB.
+- The 6.3 strikeouts per nine innings put together by the Tigers pitching staff ranks last in MLB.

-- The Tigers have the 29th-ranked team ERA among all league pitching staffs (6.23).
+- The Tigers' 6.20 team ERA ranks 27th among all MLB pitching staffs.

-- Tigers pitchers combine to surrender nine total home runs at a rate of 1.5 per game (to rank 22nd in baseball).
+- Tigers pitchers combine to allow 11 total home runs at a rate of 1.6 per game (to rank 22nd in the league).

-- The Tigers will send Turnbull (0-1) out for his second start of the season.
+- Wentz (0-1) pitches for the Tigers to make his second start this season.

-- The right-hander last pitched on Saturday against the Tampa Bay Rays, when he tossed 2 1/3 innings, allowing seven earned runs while giving up eight hits.
+- In his last time out on Sunday, the lefty tossed 5 1/3 innings against the Tampa Bay Rays, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.